noahnightmare/ErrorLogger/README.md

 ## About
 A simple plugin used to send all errors within your console to a discord webhook.

-The dependency Newtonsoft.Json is needed for this plugin to work!
-I have provided it within the releases section.
+The dependencies Newtonsoft.Json & Harmony are needed for this plugin to work!
+I have provided them within the releases section.
-Place it in EXILED > Plugins > dependencies
+Place them in EXILED > Plugins > dependencies

 Credit to https://github.com/BuildBoy12-SL/ErrorHandler for the original idea.
 This plugin is an updated version of Build's ErrorHandler, as it is outdated and archived.